Chobotz/D2R-multiclient-tools/README.md

     & "$PSScriptRoot\D2R.exe" -username $bnet_email -password $bnet_password -address $region'.actual.battle.net' **-mod introskip**

 # You are respecting EULA, usage of 3rd party tools is at your own risk

+# Common issues:
+  * Direct client launch gets stuck on battle net login -> Game client is outdated - update your client via Battle net launcher.
+Or you have bnet authenticator enabled.